-We pray that God will prepare a dojo for our members in Heaven & watch over those of us who change our earthly address to a post office box in Heaven.
+We pray that God will prepare a dojo for us in Heaven & watch over those who change their earthly address to a post office box in Heaven.
 For now, we keep their memories in our hearts and pray for our friends, family and colleagues who have moved up stairs.
 May God be with you!

 O’ Sensei William B. Borea, (3rd dan),

 An extraordinary teacher loved by all who shared the dojo floor with him

 O’ Sensei Bill Borea, an extraordinary teacher loved by all who shared the dojo floor with him.
 An extraordinary person liked by all he met inside or outside the dojo.
 A tough, yet gentle martial artist who gave his time freely to anyone.
 A hero to some; a teacher to others; a husband, father, grandfather to others; and a friend to me (Soke).
 God called him home to watch over us from a place in Heaven.

 We lost a dear friend and teacher.
 O' Sensei Bill Borea passed away at the age of 71.
 Everyone who trained with him had the highest regards for Sensei Bill as a teacher and person.
 After opening the Mesa dojo in 2008, Sensei Bill was a nightly fixture training and teaching in the hombu.
 Sensei Bill often taught new students in the basics of karate and its traditions.